lukevella/rallly/README.md

 ```

 ## License
-This project is distributed with the Creative Commons Attribution NonCommercial (CC-BY-NC) License.
-For the full license text, view the LICENSE.txt
+See the LICENSE file for license rights and limitations (Creative Commons Attribution NonCommercial (CC-BY-NC)